yowainwright/codependence/README.md

 codependence init actions
 ```

-This creates up to six stable workflow files for Node, Python, Go, Rust,
+- This creates up to six stable workflow files for Node, Python, Go, Rust,
 Docker, and GitHub Actions.
-Docker runs alone so its updates stay on the
+- Docker runs alone so its updates stay on the
 `update-dependencies/docker` pull-request branch.
-Existing files are preserved
+- Existing files are preserved
 unless `--force` is provided.

 <!-- partial update and pull request inputs from action.yml -->

-Run one configured manager with an exact tool version:
+To run one configured manager with an exact tool version, do this:

 ```yaml
 - uses: yowainwright/codependence@v1